 A heart-healthy lifestyle combined with medications “can achieve total disease arrest and selective regression even in advanced cases,” concluded Dr. Esselstyn.

-What makes lifestyle change so successful is that it heals virtually every factor that breeds plaque build-up, not just a tiny section of one artery, as angioplasty and bypass surgeries do.
+What makes lifestyle change so successful is that it heals virtually every modifiable risk factor that breeds plaque build-up, and it does so not just in one tiny section of one artery, as angioplasty does, but all over.

 And the benefits are felt quickly.
 Research has documented that nearly two-thirds of people who came to the Pritikin Longevity Center on drugs for angina pain left Pritikin within three weeks pain-free and drug-free.13

 The benefits have proven lasting, too.
 A five-year follow-up of 64 men who came to Pritikin instead of undergoing bypass surgery found that 80% had done so well that they never needed the surgery.14